oswee/oswee/oswee/http-server/README.md

   Not sure which is the right way.
 I think one of the goals of Envoy was to simplify TLS distribution so that developers do not need to inject certs int their code.
   Not sure.
 Could be totally wrong.
 Also there are thing like Spiffe, which tries to automate application and k8s node attestation.
 Term - Zerro Trust.
-Basically this requires a lot of research. requires a lot of research.requires a lot of research.
+Basically this requires a lot of research.